lukacu/20x20/README.md

  * Python `tools` that are run on a computer and provide a simple emulator, a converter of images to sprites and a tool that uploads files to the micro controller.
 Install requirements from the `requirements.txt` file to use them.
  * Some graphics `resources`.

+## Buidling NodeMCU firmware

+Firmware can be built using the [clould builder](https://nodemcu-build.com/).
+This project assumes that the following modules are enabled when building the firmware: `crypto, color, encoder, file, gpio, http, net, node, pixbuf, sjson, tmr, wifi, ws2812`.